Gaumont: History

+Alice Guy, first woman film director, launched by Léon Gaumont and later head of production at Gaumont.

+Louis Feuillade, successor to Alice Guy, later a leading silent film director.

 Originally dealing in photographic apparatus, the company began producing short films in 1897 to promote its make of camera-projector.
 Léon Gaumont's secretary Alice Guy-Blaché became the motion picture industry's first female director, and she went on to become the Head of Production of the Gaumont film studio from 1897 to 1907.
 From 1905 to 1914, its Cité Elgé studios (from the normal French pronunciation of the founder's initials L-G) in La Villette, France were the largest in the world.
-Gaumont began producing full-length feature films in 1908.